Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     import zBuilder.utils as utils
     utils.clean_scene()

-Once we have a scene with just the arm geometry, let's retrieve the Ziva rig from the file on disk.
+Once the scene has just the arm geometry, retrieve the Ziva rig from the file on disk:

 .. code-block:: python